Music-and-Culture-Technology-Lab/omnizart/README.md

 git clone https://github.com/Music-and-Culture-Technology-Lab/omnizart.git

 # Install dependenies.
 For more different installation approaches, please refer to the official documentation page.
+# The following command will download the checkpoints automatically.
 cd omnizart
 make install

-# After installation, download the archived checkpionts by executing the following command.
-# The checkpoints will be stored under omnizart/checkpoints
-omnizart download-checkpoints

 # For developers, you have to install Dev dependencies as well, since they will not be installed by default.
 poetry install